 5. Use Local Transport

-Local buses and, songthaews (shared taxis) go everywhere, if a little slowly at times.
+Local buses and, songthaews (shared taxis) go everywhere if a little slow at times.
 Third-class rail is cheaper and slower still, though the rail network is pretty limited.

 6. Thumbing a Ride